 Preview: Harriers v Stockport County

-This afternoon's weather is forecast to be showery with a temperature of 10°C and a 45% chance of rain.
+This evening's weather is forecast to be cloudy with a kick-off time temperature of 12°C and no chance of rain.